redwallhp/VillagerUtils/README.md

 currently in your crosshairs.
 The villager must be within 5 blocks or they will not be "seen".

-* `/villager spawn [<career>]` - Convenience command to spawn a new villager at your location, and optionally set its career.
+* `/villager spawn [<profession>]` - Convenience command to spawn a new villager at your location, and optionally set its profession.

 * `/villager name <name>` - Set the villager's name.

-* `/villager career <career>` - Set the villager's career to any valid option.
+* `/villager profession <profession>` - Set the villager's profession to any valid option.

 * `/villager cleartrades` - Clear all trades from a villager.
 You won't even be able to open the trade UI until you add some new ones.